-Review Assurance type Progress update Scope and description Grant assurance - Disabled Facility Grant Grant assurance This work is scheduled for later in the year.
-Certification of the annual grant payment from the Better Care Fund allocated to District Councils via the County Council.
+Review Assurance type Progress update Scope and description Grant assurance - Disabled Facility Grant Grant assurance This work is in progress Certification of the annual grant payment from the Better Care Fund allocated to District Councils via the County Council.
 Review of a sample of payments made in respect of disabled facilities.
-Carbon management - Data Quality Data quality and analytics This work is scheduled for later in the year.
-Council carbon emission data is collected to produce an annual Greenhouse Gas report.
-Data is quality assured by Internal Audit before being published.
-VAT Compliance This work is scheduled for later in the year.
-Financial controls review, supplemented by National Fraud Initiative testing
+Grant assurance - Changing Places Grant assurance This work is scheduled for later in the year.
+This is a central govt scheme to scheme to build disabled access toilet facilities.
+We may need to provide the S151 with assurance that the grant conditions have been met on scheme closure.